SCUBA TOP DIVE LOGO

 Is Scuba diving hard for beginners?

-Scuba diving in Andaman can be safe for non-swimmers, but it depends on the individual and their level of comfort and skill in the water.
-Some dive operators in Andaman may require a certain level of swimming ability or offer training for non-swimmers.
+Scuba Diving in Andaman can be okay for non-swimmers, yet it relies upon the individual and their degree of comfort and expertise in the water.

-In general, scuba diving can be a safe and enjoyable activity for non-swimmers in Andaman, but it is important to choose a reputable dive operator and to follow all safety guidelines and instructions.
+As a general rule, scuba diving can be a protected and pleasant action for non-swimmers in Andaman, yet it is critical to pick a respectable dive administrator and to adhere to all security rules and guidelines.

 Can I dive if I can’t swim?